The fight + what I’m fighting for

 Image: rattlesnake plantain orchid at YMC.

 As an herbalist, I’m horrified to see a federal law enforcement agency (ICE) repeatedly break the law and “disappear” residents and citizens without due process.
 How can we feel at ease when we’re no longer guaranteed a trial?
-If my body is dealing with grief and anger over this injustice, how must my immigrant neighbors and their children feel?
+If my body is experiencing grief and anger over this injustice, how must my immigrant neighbors and their children feel?
 We can't expect nervine herbs to ease anxiety for those who are unsafe in their homes, schools, churches, and workplaces.

 We’re all part of something bigger.